 - El Centro Regional Medical Center

-Fellows will have the opportunity to rotate through various stroke faculty clinics to provide a more robust understanding of stroke prevention practices.
+Fellows will rotate through various stroke faculty clinics to provide a thorough understanding of stroke prevention practices.
 Clinic also provides the opportunity to establish post-hospital discharge continuity that will facilitate longitudinal learning about the nuances of continued stroke workup, prevention, and recovery.

 Facilities in which fellows would be attending outpatient stroke clinic include the following: